 Grand Epernay Restaurant

-If you preferred a more relaxing breakfast, you had a short window between 7:30 am and 9 am in the Grand Epernay.
+When we preferred a more relaxing breakfast, we had a short window between 7:30 am and 9 am in the Grand Epernay.

 On our sailing, the main dining room didn’t open on port days.
 It was only open for lunch on sea days from 12 noon to 1:30 pm.

 The Grand Epernay served dinner from 5:45 pm to 9 pm.
-If you had the same time each evening, they would reserve your table for a 30-minute window.
+The dining room would hold a table for 30 minutes for guests who had the same time dining.

-You can request a table for two (or for the number of people in your travel party) or share a table.
-We always shared a table pre-pandemic, but since COVID is still around, we now request a table for two.
+We could request a table for two (or for the number of people in your travel party) or share a table.
+Before COVID, we always shared a table, but since the pandemic, we now request a table for two.

 We enjoyed fine dining in the main dining room most nights.
 Its classic design, elegant décor, impressive wine cellar, and excellent service made it our first choice.